mavincent/System-View/README.md

 # System View
-Another javascript application framework.
+Another javascript application framework based on d3.js

-It requires D3.js.

 ## Why?
-To simplify the interactions between systems.
+To simplify the visual representation of interacting systemss.

 ## How?